SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/programming/performance-debugging-tools/inspector.md

 For more information on Intel Inspector, please visit https://software.intel.com/en-us/intel-inspector-xe.

-## Using Intel Inspector on Edison and Cori
+## Using Intel Inspector on Cori

 To launch Inspector, a Lustre File System should be used instead of GPFS.
-We recommend that you use the command line tool  `inspxe-cl`  to collect data via batch jobs and then display results using the GUI, `inspxe-gui`, on a login node on Edison.
+We recommend that you use the command line tool  `inspxe-cl`  to collect data via batch jobs and then display results using the GUI, `inspxe-gui`, on a login node.

 ### Compiling Codes to Run with Inspector